majiiidh/Hyperliquid_Withdraw/README.md

-# Withdraw Staked $Hype Using Hyperliquid Python SDK
+# Withdraw Staked $HYPE Using Hyperliquid Python SDK

 This repository provides simple Python examples for interacting with the [Hyperliquid](https://hyperliquid.xyz) network using the [official Python SDK](https://github.com/hyperliquid-dex/hyperliquid-python-sdk).